The-Dawwctor/shrdlurn/README.md

-# Interactive semantic parsing client for robot control
+# Interactive semantic parsing client for robot control (NRC)
-Currently in progress, and focuses on robot control.

 ## Information
 - The parser relies on [SEMPRE](https://github.com/percyliang/sempre) with modifications for actions and interaction in [Sida Wang's fork](https://github.com/sidaw/sempre-interactive).
 The parser additionally relies on further modifications for adaptations to a specific robot control environment in [my fork](https://github.com/The-Dawwctor/sempre-robot).